Design (DES)

 DES 2600.
 Digital 3D and Time-Based Media.
 Units: 3

 Integration of digital 3D, immersive-video, 2D or 3D animation, virtual reality, and/or motion graphics for communication.
 Applied research, project planning, scripting, storyboarding, and storytelling techniques to create contemporary projects for the field.
 Appropriate and current industry-standard applications will be applied.
-Two hours of discussion and two hours of activity.
+Two hours of discussion and three hours of activity.
 Materials fee required.

 DES 3001.
 Innovator's ToolBox - An Introduction to Creative Problem Solving and Design Thinking.
 Units: 3